ursalang/ursalang.github.io/pages/tutorial/00-getting-started/README.md

-# Step 1: Getting started
+# Chapter 0: Getting started

 Like any skill, programming is something best learnt by doing it, so this tutorial includes lots of programming challenges.
 Each one is presented in a “challenge” widget, which contains the following elements: